DonalMcGahon/Graph-Theory-Project-2017/README.md

 1. Relationships - Is a connection between Data which can be mapped between two nodes e.g. He "Knows" her.

 1. Properties - These are basically tags that can be attached to both Nodes and Relationships e.g. Node Person can have properties like Name, Age, Height.

+## What is Cypher
+Cypher is a declarative graph query language that allows for expressive and efficient querying and updating of the graph store.
+Cypher is a relatively simple but still very powerful language.
+Very complicated database queries can easily be expressed through Cypher

+A simple example of a Cypher command is as follows:

+`MATCH (n) RETURN n`

+What this does is looks for all the nodes inside the database and returns them.
+You will then be able to visually see all the nodes in the database.

+A more complex Cypher query could be as follows:

+`MATCH (sean {name: 'Sean'})-[:friend]->()-[:friend]->(fof) RETURN sean.name, fof.name`

+What this Cypher query does is it finds a user called 'Sean' and 'Sean’s' friends, returning both 'John' and any friends-of-friends that are found in the database.

 ## Creating Database using CSV file
 At the beginning of my project I was unsure as to how I was going to get the information I was going to use for my database.
 I read up on Neo4j on websites such as [Neo4j](https://neo4j.com/) and found a page on their webside about using CSV files [Neo4j CSV](https://neo4j.com/developer/guide-import-csv/).
 You are able to upload files containing a large amount of data such as a CSV file to Neo4j.
 The information I needed for my project was on the [GMIT Timetable page](http://timetable.gmit.ie/sws1617/(S(2dls2h552rxryjzjgw1znh55))/default.aspx).
 I got the information for my timetable on this website and I copied it into an excel file.
 I then saved that file as a CSV (Comma delimited) file, which caused the file to be put into row that are separated by commas.
 Some of the rows inside of the timetable I did not need for my project for example row Type.
 When finishing editing the file it looked like this: